You’ve made it. After all the dreaming, the planning, and the constant refreshing of your online IRCC account, you’ve finally arrived in Canada.

 1. Get your SIN

 Your Social Insurance Number is a nine-digit number that you’ll need to work in Canada.
 It’s similar to the PPS number in Ireland, the National Insurance Number in the UK, or the Tax File Number in Australia.
-If you’re in Canada on a temporary visa, your SIN will begin with a ‘9’.
+If you’re in Canada on a temporary work permit, your SIN will begin with a ‘9’.

 You can apply for a SIN at any Service Canada office, and if the queues are short, you should have it all sorted in about 30 minutes.
 Be sure to bring your work or study permit with you.